FAQ: How do I cite a speech in Chicago style?

 Notes and Bibliography

-For notes and bibliography style (see section 14.217: Lectures, papers presented at meetings This link opens in a new window, of the Chicago Manual of Style).
+For notes and bibliography style (see section 14.115: Papers or posters presented at meetings This link opens in a new window, of the Chicago Manual of Style).

 Note